Zhaoqing-wang/SlimR/README.md

 ```r
 install.packages("SlimR")
 ```
-*Note: Try adjusting the CRAN image to "Global (CDN)" if you encounter a version mismatch during installation.*
+*Note: Try adjusting the CRAN image to "Global (CDN)" or use "BiocManager::install("SlimR")" if you encounter a version mismatch during installation.*

 (Option Two) Install SlimR directly from GitHub using: (Development version, more recommended)
 ```r